 According to tweets from Texas A&M University police, a vehicle was rear-ended on the highway after the driver illegally parked the car and got out to catch a Pokemon.
 The airbags deployed in the second car.

 In Pittsburgh, a teenager was struck by a car as she crossed a busy street while playing the game.
 She has deleted the Pokémon Go game from her phone.

 Were you injured because of a distracted driver?
-Contact the Arizona auto accident injury lawyers at Phillips Law Group today.
+Contact the car accident lawyers at Phillips Law Group today.
 You may be entitled to compensation for your injuries.
 We offer a free consultation and you do not pay us anything unless we are successful.

 Contact us today by calling or texting 1-800-706-3000.